swiftly-solution/documentation/docgen/output/events/gameevents/oncswinpanelmatch.md

 ---

 # OnCsWinPanelMatch
-This event is triggered when cs_win_panel_match is triggered
+This event is triggered when cs_win_panel_match is triggered.
 ::: tabs
 @tab Lua
 ```lua